Northern bog lemming: Behavior and ecology

 These lemmings are cathemeral mammals, which means they are active at different times during the day and the night, and they do not hibernate.
 As they have been observed to be extremely sociable with others of their species, they often form colonies.
 They also do not move habitat throughout the year and stay in the same home range for the majority of their lives.
 On top of building their own tunnels under vegetation and under the surface of the ground, northern bog lemmings often shares habitat with other rodents, and will use their tunnels as well.
 Rodents that northern bog lemming's share habitat with include meadow voles and northern short tailed shrews.

 During the spring, summer and fall when there is no snow cover, northern bog lemmings are most active below the earth's surface due to threats of predators.
 During this time, they live in burrows built underground, under fallen logs, or in sphagnum moss.
 Northern bog lemmings are active above ground most of the winter season as the risk of coming into contact with predators is lower.
 In this season, they build their nests between the snow and the ground layer.
 Their nests are built from the grasses, dried leaves, moss, and sedges they find in their habitat, as well as their own fur, and are spherical in shape.

 Reproduction

 At ages of five or six weeks, northern bog lemmings are thought to be sexually mature.
 Females tend to have more than one litter per season and each litter contains anywhere from two to eight offspring.
 The season for breeding for the northern bog lemming is thought to be from the spring (May) to early fall (end of August).
 The average size of a litter is thought to be four to five offspring and they are born blind, without fur, and are altricial.

-Pine marten (Martes martes) - example of a predator of the northern bog lemming.
+Pine marten (Martes americana) - one predator of the northern bog lemming.